 Most organisations will have a cybersecurity strategy in place.
-The more security-aware ones will have a hybrid strategy that leverages a blend of prevention and protection technologies to secure both the physical infrastructure and the valuable data travelling across it.
+The more security-aware ones will have a embedded strategy that leverages a blend of prevention and protection technologies to secure both the physical infrastructure and the valuable data travelling across it.

 In the event of a breach, the only way to prevent your data falling into the wrong hands is to make sure it is secured with strong and effective encryption.
 Those two words are really important – strong and effective.
 Not all encryption technologies offer the same degree of data security assurance (providing long-term data protection) and not all would pass the GDPR litmus test of strong and effective.

 For the ultimate in data protection, organisations should be looking to implement high-assurance encryption, preferably certified by a reputable standards body.
 Designed for core IT and communications infrastructure operating at up to 100Gbps, high-assurance encryption exhibits four core characteristics.
 First, the hardware modules are single-purpose, dedicated encryption devices.
 Second, key management is embedded and accessible client-side only – not even the OEM has access to your keys.
 It goes without saying that high-assurance solutions should also leverage standards-based algorithms and offer end-to-end, authenticated encryption.

 For wide-area networks and virtual CPE where bandwidths may be more modest, but scalability is important, organisations are increasingly turning to virtualised encryption to help secure borderless infrastructure, all the way to the virtual edge.
 Here again, not all solutions are the same.